mnieber/compile-env/README.md

         - baz.env
 ```

+## Running docker-compose-env

 When you run `docker-compose-env my-env-spec.yaml up` then it will read `foo.env` and `bar.env` to produce `one.env`, and it will read `foo.env`, `hello.env` and `baz.env` to produce `two.env`, using interpolation.
 The docker-compose file can then refer to `one.env` and `two.env` in the `env_file` section.

+## Running compile-env

+It's also possible to run only the .env file compilation step using `compile-env my-env-spec.yaml`.